mui/material-ui/docs/src/pages/demos/tooltips/tooltips.md

 The tooltip is normally shown immediately when the user's mouse hovers over the element, and hides immediately when the user's mouse leaves.
 A delay in showing or hiding the tooltip can be added through the properties `enterDelay` and `leaveDelay`, as shown in the Controlled Tooltips demo above.

 On mobile, the tooltip is displayed when the user longpresses the element and hides after a delay of 1500ms.
-You can disable this feature with the `disableTriggerTouch` property.
+You can disable this feature with the `disableTouchListener` property.